-(b) Accounting Standards that have been issued but not yet adopted by the Authority
+- (a) There have been no changes in accounting policy, nor in the presentation of the accounts in 2019/20. - (b) Accounting Standards that have been issued but not yet adopted by the Authority

 The Code requires changes in accounting policy to be applied retrospectively unless otherwise specified.
-In addition, an authority is required to disclose information relating to the impact of an accounting change that will be required by a new standard which has been issued but not yet adopted.
-There are no such standards issued at this time that are applicable to the Authority.
+In addition, an authority is required to disclose information relating to the impact of an accounting change that will be required by a new standard which has been issued but not yet adopted. - (i) Amendments to IAS19 Employee Benefits: Plan Amendment, Curtailment or Settlement: The amendment requires plan amendments and settlements or curtailments to be valued using assumptions that are relevant at the date of the event.
+The current standard approach of the Authority's actuaries is to use full membership data using assumptions at the start of the relevant accounting period.